Advisors, Mentors, Coaches, and Colleagues

 Patrick Dougherty has been an excellent source of information and feedback for economic linkages to some key issues.

-Arthur Rolnick has been a source of inspiration, insight, and support.
+Arthur Rolnick has also been a source of inspiration, insight, and support.

-Art Caplan has provided much appreciated feedback and responses to some of the key pieces.
+Art Caplan has provided much appreciated feedback and responses to some of the key pieces and has been an ethical inspiration for the work.

 Martin Meeker has been a wonderful creator of context and a strong supporter for several of the agendas.